Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 Fiber

-Many vets recommend a fiber supplement, which will ease your cat’s digestive system and make it easier for fur and food to pass through (source 1).
+Vets often recommend fiber supplements that ease your cat’s digestive system and make it easier for fur and food to pass through (source 1).

 Homemade Hairball Remedy

-Some people recommend providing oils like olive oil, butter, or lard to help with your cat’s digestive system.
+Some hairball remedies on the internet suggest feeding your cat natural ingredients like olive oil, butter, or lard to help your cat’s digestive system.
+Before trying these tips make sure your vet approves.

-Cat grass is a common solution, and it is also a great way to provide some extra enrichment for your cat!
+Cat grass is also a common solution and is also a great way to provide some extra enrichment for your cat!

 How To Prevent Hairballs In Cats

-If you are sick of cleaning up cat hairball vomit, then you will probably want to know how to stop cat having hairballs.
+If you are sick of cleaning up cat hairball vomit then you will probably want to know how to stop cats from having hairballs.

-Here are the ways you can prevent hairballs in your cat:
+Here are the best ways you can prevent hairballs in your cat:

 1. Regular Brushing